 Not all smart TVs are created equal.
 Perhaps the TV you like doesn’t have the best operating system, or maybe you just don’t have the cash to pony up hundreds for a shiny new screen.
 If so, set-top boxes and streaming sticks are great alternatives that offer nearly all the functionality of a smart TV at an affordable price.
-Roku’s products (like the Streaming Stick+) do a great job of turning dumb TVs into smart ones, as do Google’s Chromecasts and Amazon’s Fire TV devices.
+Roku’s products (such as the Streaming Stick+) do a great job of turning dumb TVs into smart ones, as do Google’s Chromecasts and Amazon’s Fire TV devices.
 New models of these devices are always being churned out, and their operating systems frequently get updates that add new features.
 Plus, they’re relatively inexpensive, making them an appealing alternative.